-Los Angeles County – Testers have to be certified directly through The County of Los Angeles, Department of Public Health, we have the application downloadable here - You need to pass a practical examination every 2 years, and in order to qualify for the examination, you have to hold a California C-36 Plumbing Contractor license, as well as pass a "formal backflow prevention course"
+Los Angeles County – Testers have to be certified directly through The County of Los Angeles, Department of Public Health, we have the application downloadable here - You need to pass a practical examination, hold a formal backflow certification (40-hour), AND you have to have, or be employed by someone who has, a California C-36 Plumbing Contractor license.

-San Diego County – Testers need to be either CA-NV-AWWA or ABPA certified and take a tester orientation meeting to get on their list of approved testers.
+San Diego County – Testers need to be either CA-NV-AWWA or ABPA certified and take a tester orientation meeting.

-Riverside County – Testers need to pass an exam with the Riverside County Department of Environmental Health, and the application clearly requires a copy of the applicants AWWA tester certification as well as a Journeyman Plumber Registry number, both appearing to be pre-requisites.
-Renewal exams are also required every 3 years.
+Riverside County – Testers need to pass an exam with the Riverside County Department of Environmental Health, application requirements include an AWWA tester certification and a journeyman plumber registry number.

 Santa Clara County – There is no county level management agency, so testers need to be registered with each water purveyor.
-San Jose Water and Cal Water operate in these areas, both accept ABPA or AWWA’s certifications but you also need to register with them.
-Cities such as Sunnyvale requires AWWA only and a city business license.
+San Jose Water and Cal Water operate in these areas, both accept ABPA or AWWA’s certifications.

 Fresno County – There is no county level management agency, and it appears that most of the county is operated by Cal-Water, which requires AWWA or ABPA certification to register with them.